 - Face injuries occurred in 10% of collisions.

-A person on a motorcycle that crashes into another vehicle or stationary roadside object at highway speeds will most likely suffer severe and extensive injuries over several parts of the body.
+A person on a motorcycle who crashes into another vehicle or stationary roadside object at highway speeds will most likely suffer severe and extensive injuries over several body parts.

 Factors That Have The Most Impact On Motorcycle Accidents

 Data collected about motorcycle crashes point toward the four factors, geographic, time of day, weather, and intoxicated driving, displayed in the accompanying charts as impacting motorcycle accidents.

 Source: National Safety Council